kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 - SyncerConfig specifies which objects should be upsynced from Edge cluster.
   - object selector: group, version, kind, name, namespace (for namespaced objects), label, annotation (, and more such as ownership reference?)
 - Upsyncing CRD is out of scope for now.
 This means when upsyncing a CR, corresponding APIBinding (not CRD) is available on the mailbox workspace.
 This limitation might be revisited later.
 - ~Upsynced objects can be accessed from APIExport set on the workload management workspace bound to the mailbox workspace (with APIBinding).
-This access pattern might be changed when other APIs such as summarization are provided in edge-mc.~ => Upsynced objects are accessed through Mailbox informer.
+This access pattern might be changed when other APIs such as summarization are provided in KubeStellar.~ => Upsynced objects are accessed through Mailbox informer.

 ### Feasibility study
 We will verify if the design described here could cover the following 4 scenarios.